aaliddell/s2cell/docs/source/s2_concepts.rst

         bits &= SWAP_MASK | INVERT_MASK  # Mask: 0b11

-The :math:`i` and :math:`j` returned here are of one of the two leaf (level 30) cells that are located diagonally closest to the cell centre.
+The :math:`i` and :math:`j` returned here are of one of the two leaf (level 30) cells that are located diagonally closest to the cell center.
 This happens because repeated ``..00..`` will select the 'lower left' (for nominally oriented Hilbert curve segments) of the sub-cells.
 The ``..10..`` arising from the trailing bit, prior to the repeated ``..00..`` bits, ensures we first pick the 'upper right' of the cell, then iterate in to lower left until we hit the leaf cell.
-This means we pick the leaf cell to the north east of the parent cell centre (again for nominal orientation).
+This means we pick the leaf cell to the north east of the parent cell center (again for nominal orientation).
 However, in the case of the swapped and inverted curve segment (4th sub-curve segment), the ``..10..`` will select the 'lower left' and then iterate to the 'upper right' with each ``..00..`` following.
 In that case, we will be offset left and down by one leaf cell in each of :math:`i` and